Zydiii/SE418-hw/task-1/Task 1.md

 From the images, we see that *DCL*(DOMContentLoaded) spends quite a long time.
 SO DCL is one the main bottleneck of our page.

 ### Carry out optimization solution

+- Rendering

+We can see that the long red line of FPS in SJTU manages quite a lot functions.
+It shows that the rendering process of SJTU chooses to render a large part of things at the same time.

+From the other pages, we can see that they do good at layering, each part won't take long and remaining part can render after that during a relatively short time.

+Thus, what we can optimize is using layering.
+Partition each events will help us do better when rendring.

+- Loading

+The contents of SJTU is too much.
+And images take a main part, which make it harder to load the whole page.

+Thus, reduce contents in the home page, make proper menu instead.
+Or we can do like TaoBao that doesn't load everything in the main page, but when pulling down load the remaining content.